-Our faculty advisory committee favors those applicants engaging in the arts in a meaningful way in our departments with our faculty, through extra curricular activities, and with Miller Arts Scholars in seminar, discussion, and other meetings.
-In addition, the committee only considers proposals that are clear, articulate, well-written and include all of the required materials below.
-Each application MUST identify the support from a faculty mentor in the related arts discipline similar to the research outlined in the proposal.
+Ars Scholars may request up to $3,000 to support their project.
+Students may propose working together on collaborative projects that combine the proposed funding.
+Faculty mentors for funded projects will receive $1,000 in research support in consideration of their time.
+Our faculty advisory committee favors applicants engaging in the arts in a meaningful way in our departments with our faculty, through extra-curricular activities, and with Miller Arts Scholars in seminar, discussion, and other meetings.
+In addition, the committee only considers proposals that are clear, articulate, well-written and include all the required materials below (see rubric.)

 - Enrolled in a minimum of four, credit-bearing art courses within the respective nominating discipline

 - In Studio Art and Drama, one of these courses should be at 3000 level or above.

 - In Dance, two of these courses should be at the 3000 level or above selected from two distinct areas: Movement Practice, Creative Process, Critical or Somatic Studies.

 - In Music, two of these courses should be at the 3000 level or above, including at least one MUSI course.